-At the end of the summer, it seems there is no end to the amount of zucchini to use up.
-Here’s a delicious, gluten-free, GAPS and Paleo-friendly way to enjoy the zucchini bounty.
-And this coconut flour zucchini bread recipe also freezes well so you can enjoy it during the winter too!
+At the end of the summer, it seems there is no end to the amount of zucchini to use up from the garden.
+Here’s a delicious, gluten-free and Paleo-friendly way to enjoy the zucchini bounty.
+This coconut flour zucchini bread recipe also freezes well so you can enjoy it during the winter too!

 Zucchini is easy to save by drying it, pickling it, or freezing it.
 You can make delightful zucchini chips in your dehydrator that make great snacks.
 Just slice nice and thin with a mandolin, season and dehydrate till crisp!

 You can also freeze thickly-sliced zucchini and use it in sautées and stir-fries later in the year.
 One thing I like to do with a bumper crop of zucchini is to grate it, squeeze out the excess moisture and then freeze it by the cup for use later during the winter.
 The shredded zucchini goes great in soups, stews, muffins and breads like this one.